danvergara/dblab/README.md

 $ dblab --url file:test.db?cache=shared&mode=memory
 ```

-if you're using PostgreSQL, you have the option to define the schema you want to work with, the default value is `public`.
+if you're using PostgreSQL, you have the option to define the schema you want to work with.
+The default value is `public`.

 ```sh
 $ dblab --host localhost --user myuser --db users --pass password --schema myschema --ssl disable --port 5432 --driver postgres --limit 50